Daku-on/MCP-Tx/docs/en/migration.md

-# Migration from MCP to RMCP
+# Migration from MCP to MCP-Tx

-Step-by-step guide to upgrade from standard MCP to RMCP with reliability guarantees.
+Step-by-step guide to upgrade from standard MCP to MCP-Tx with reliability guarantees.

-## Why Migrate to RMCP?
+## Why Migrate to MCP-Tx?

 **Standard MCP Limitations**:
 - ❌ No delivery guarantees (fire-and-forget)